|National Endowment for the Humanities Summer Stipends for Summer 2016|

-Applicants who have never registered as individual applicants at Grants.gov must go to https://apply07.grants.gov/apply/IndCPRegister and enter this Funding Opportunity Number: 20110929-FT
+Applicants who have never registered as individual applicants at Grants.gov must go here https://apply07.grants.gov/apply/IndCPRegister and enter Funding Opportunity Number: 20151001-FT.

 Tip: NEH strongly recommends that you complete your registration at least one week before the application deadline.
 Grants.gov has provided easy step-by-step instructions in PDF format.